apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="algorithm">Change algorithm</h3>

-The schema change algorithm uses utilities from the [graphql](https://www.npmjs.com/package/graphql) package to generate a schema diff and identify potentially breaking changes.
-It then checks with Apollo's trace warehouse to see if any of the changes in the diff will affect active clients and clients.
+The Apollo validation algorithm takes a schema diff and checks Apollo's trace warehouse to see if any of the changes in the diff will affect active queries and clients.
+We've written an Apollo version of the diffing algorithm from [graphql](https://www.npmjs.com/package/graphql) because the potential list of breaking changes is different and more complex when we have a list of operations to check against.

 The following list enumerates which changes types are potentially breaking and the conditions on which each change type will _fail the `apollo service:check` command_.